Pavan2324/ai-take-homes/take-homes/ai-agent-engineer/AI_USE.md

    also updated the mocked-client tests and demo fixtures to match and re-ran everything to confirm no regressions, rather than just asserting the port was correct.

-**Known limitation of this session:** no `OPENAI_API_KEY` was available in the sandbox this was built in, so the 18×3 real-model conversations required by the take-home have not actually been run — see WRITEUP.md for what was done instead to validate the pipeline, and the exact commands to run for real before submitting.